 Therapeutic levels of white birch bark extract derived from the bark of the white birch tree extract are believed to help decrease the appearance of fine lines and wrinkles by maintaining the skin’s natural levels of firming collagen and elastin.
 In test-tube studies at the University of Illinois at Chicago, researchers found that the Betulinic acid in white birch disrupted the activity of human melanoma cells.
 The impact of this research and its effect on environmentally damaged and discolored skin is awe-inspiring, to say the least, and is an ingredient to look for in effective topical treatments for sun-damaged skin.

-This beautiful plant named for its reputed ability to aid a number of women’s problems, from heavy periods to sagging breasts, lady’s mantle also boasts a reputation for lightening and softening skin.
+This beautiful plant is named for its reputed ability to aid a number of women’s problems, from heavy periods to sagging breasts, lady’s mantle also boasts a reputation for lightening and softening skin.
 Widely used in folk medicine, it is now better recognized for its skin regenerating properties.
 By Photo by and (c)2007 Jina Lee

 Niacinamide is one of the most extraordinary skincare ingredients with multi-functional clinically proven activity, non-sensitizing, and well tolerated by all skin types, even rosacea.
 Niacinamide minimizes pigmentation by disrupting the action of one of the key enzymes required for the production of melanin.
 Additionally, niacinamide helps prevent the production of keratin which increases the thickness of the epidermis.
 Niacinamide is known as vitamin B-3 and is a component of the vitamin B complex group used for skin concerns.